fgassert/responsive-app/README.md

 A lightweight responsive framework for fullscreen web applications.
 Built in HTML, CSS3, and javascript.

 Supports all modern browsers, IE 9+, iOS.
-Limited functionality in IE8.
+Functions in IE8.

 ### TODO
  - [ ] Verify IE and Mobile Support
  - [ ] Add build scripts
  - [ ] Add examples
- - [ ] Add support for subpanels
- - [ ] Write documentation

 ### How it works
 The responsive app framework divides the screen realestate into four sections: two responsive panels, headmatter, and main content.
 See a [demo](http://fgassert.github.io/responsive-app/).